Log in if you have an account

 - Core scuba gear for pool session (BCD, regulator, tanks and weights)

-- Open Water dives certification at Kahnawake (100$)
+- Open Water dives certification at Kahnawake (150$, rental fees included)

 Required Scuba Gear

-It is very advantageous to buy your equipment with Total Diving as a guarantee of success.
-In addition, we guarantee that your equipment will be adapted.
+It is very advantageous to buy your equipment with Total Diving because it guarantee's success.
+In addition, we guarantee that your equipment will be perfect for this course.

 Recommended Scuba Gear

 - 3mm wetsuit.
-5 hours a day in the pool is a long time when you are not used to it!
+5 hours a day in the pool is a long time when you aren't used to it!

 - Healthy enough for scuba diving (Medical form)